 There’s no special equipment needed to use EonCoat — simply a standard industrial pump system and a plural (2K) spray gun.
-One pass of EonCoat typically yields 3 to 6 millimeters, and multiple passes can be made immediately.
-Twenty millimeters is the recommended layer thickness, though there’s no limit on the number of passes or layer thickness on any surface.
+One pass of EonCoat typically yields 3 to 6 mil, and multiple passes can be made immediately.
+Twenty mil is the recommended layer thickness, though there’s no limit on the number of passes or layer thickness on any surface.
 EonCoat can be removed by grit media or sandblast.

 9. Works on Existing Corrosion and Rust